danipoma/move-files/README.md

 # move-files
-This project has been made, because of my mother.
+This project has been made because of my mother.
 She needs to move files from her camera into PC and she doesn't know how to do it, so I made this program.

-I have here implementation in Python, which I haven't used before then and then I thought few days later that I could try to rewrite it in Rust, which I also haven't used before then.
+At first I thought that I would try to do it in Bash, but I have gone with Python, which I haven't used before and then I thought few days later that I could try to rewrite it in Rust, which I also haven't used before.

 I am pretty sure that I didn't hit Rustic or Pythonic writing standards, but for this type of project it should not matter.